idaholab/moose/modules/combined/doc/content/modules/combined/examples/optimization/multimaterial.md

-In addition to establish a maximum volume fraction and optimize the distribution of material over the domain, one can optimize multiple materials within the same domain and assign, additionally, individual cost to each of them.
+In addition to establish a maximum volume fraction and optimize the distribution of material over the domain, one can optimize multiple materials within the same domain and assign, additionally, individual cost to each of them (see [!cite](tavakoli2014alternating)).
 This allows to enforce another constraint: The total cost over the domain.

 This approach uses the object `DensityUpdateTwoConstraints`, which allows multiple